Harshdeepsharma2003/wrangler/README.md

 Apache, Apache HBase, and HBase are trademarks of The Apache Software Foundation.
 Used with permission.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.

+Enhancement: Byte Size and Time Duration Support
+As part of an enhancement assignment, support has been added to Wrangler for parsing and aggregating byte size and time duration units directly within transformation recipes.

+✨ New Token Types
+1. BYTE_SIZE
+-Parses human-readable byte size values such as:

+ "10KB", "1.5MB", "2GB", "500B"

+Internally converts to bytes for calculations.

+2. TIME_DURATION
+-Parses human-readable time durations such as:

+"250ms", "2.5s", "3min", "1h"

+Internally converts to milliseconds or nanoseconds.

+These new token types allow users to work with size and duration values more naturally in Wrangler recipes.

+📊 New Directive: aggregate-stats
+A new directive aggregate-stats was introduced to demonstrate the use of the above types and provide aggregation capabilities.

+➕ Directive Syntax

+aggregate-stats :<byteSizeColumn> :<timeDurationColumn> <totalSizeOutputColumn> <totalTimeOutputColumn>
+📘 Example
+-aggregate-stats :data_transfer_size :response_time total_size_mb total_time_sec
+✅ Functionality
+Aggregates all data_transfer_size values, converting them to bytes internally and summing them.

+Aggregates all response_time values, converting them to nanoseconds or milliseconds.

+Outputs the totals (or averages in future enhancements) in the desired target columns.

+✅ Unit Support Details
+Type	Units Supported
+Byte Sizes	B, KB, MB, GB, TB
+Time Durations	ms, s, min, h
+Unit parsing is case-insensitive (e.g., 10kb, 10KB, 10Kb all work).

+🧪 Testing
+Unit tests have been added for:

+ByteSize and TimeDuration parsing.

+Recipe parsing with new token types.

+aggregate-stats directive execution and aggregation logic.

+Example assertion format:

+Assert.assertEquals(1, results.size());
+Assert.assertEquals(expectedTotalSizeInMB, results.get(0).getValue("total_size_mb"), 0.001);
+Assert.assertEquals(expectedTotalTimeInSeconds, results.get(0).getValue("total_time_sec"), 0.001);
+📂 Files Updated
+Grammar: Directives.g4 (new rules for BYTE_SIZE and TIME_DURATION)

+API: ByteSize.java, TimeDuration.java

+Directive: AggregateStats.java

+Tests: Unit and integration tests for all new components

+Docs: This section added to README.md